eduuh/blog/content/en/workshops/git/advancedgit.md

 1. One of my favorite tools

-allows you to stage commits in hunks
+allows you to stage commits in hunks Interactively
-Interactively

 It's especially useful if you've done too much work for one commit.

-### Unstage files fron the staging area
+### Unstage files from the staging area

 Not removing the files